ReactionMechanismGenerator/RMG-Py/documentation/source/users/arkane/input.rst

     species('C2H6', 'C2H6.py',
             structure = SMILES('CC'))

-The first parameter (``'C2H6'`` above) is the species label, which can be referenced later in the input file.
+The first required parameter (``'C2H6'`` above) is the species label, which can be referenced later in the input file and is used when constructing output files.
+For chemkin output to run properly, limit names to alphanumeric characters with approximately 13 characters or less.

 The second parameter (``'C2H6.py'`` above) points to the location of another python file containing details of the species.
 This file will be referred to as the species input file.
 The third parameter (``'structure = SMILES('CC')'`` above) gives the species structure (either SMILES, adjacencyList, or InChI could be used).
 The structure parameter isn't necessary for the calculation, however if it is not specified a .yml file representing an ArkaneSpecies will not be